BrunoZell/ask.network/positioning.md

 In terms of pairwise transactions contributing to economic inequality, Ask Network enables multi-party transactions, has the potential to disrupt this dynamic, potentially leading to a more equitable distribution of wealth.

-Ask Network is also fostering a new ecosystem of entrepreneurs who develop and operate coordination schemes, similar to how organizations have traditionally operated within the monetary for-profit framework.
-This can lead to a whole new range of innovative applications and services, potentially reshaping the financial landscape.
+Ask Network is also fostering a new ecosystem of entrepreneurs who develop and operate coordination schemes, similar to how organizations have traditionally operated within the monetary for-profit framework, but with the use of coordination markets now have access to organization engineering techniques at scale never seen before.
+This can lead to a whole new range of innovative applications and services, potentially reshaping the financial and corporate landscape.

-In conclusion, the Ask Network represents a fascinating evolution in the history of money, banking, and finance.
+In conclusion, the Ask Network represents a fascinating evolution in the history of money, banking, finance, and commerce.
 As with all new technologies, its ultimate impact will depend on how it is adopted and used, but the potential is certainly there for significant innovation and transformation.